sahib/rmlint/docs/rmlint.1.rst

 SEE ALSO
 ========

-Reading the manpages o these tools might help working with ``rmlint``:
+Reading the manpages of these tools might help working with ``rmlint``:

 * `find(1)`
 * `rm(1)`